Skip to main content

 Does the county clerk update their online newspaper lists regularly?

 This varies by county.
 Some county clerks post current newspaper designations on their websites and update them regularly.
 Others provide designations only upon request and may not publish the list online.
-Always request an official designation rather than relying on older information you find online.
+Always request an official designation rather than relying on information you find online.

 What if I already paid a newspaper that's no longer approved?